 Get Lost in a Book or Try a New Class

 Along with plenty of great reading options and a spot to chill and take a break in the A/C, Multnomah County Libraries offer story times and free activities.
-Build a creation at one of the Lego Club sessions, snuggle up for a story and play time during Book Babies, or catch a special event, like a fascinating and crawly demonstration with The Bug Chicks, or signing up to read to a therapy dog!
+Build a creation at one of the Lego Club sessions, snuggle up for a story and play time during Book Babies, or catch a special event, or read to a therapy dog!
 Check the event page at your local library to see what fun events are happening this month!

 Get Wild at the Zoo